theofaucher/spell_checker/README.md

 ## Configuration

+Specify the document language with the "document_language" variable (example: en for English).
+List of languages that Aspell recognizes: https://ftp.gnu.org/gnu/aspell/dict/0index.html.

 Specify the path of the directory to be analyzed in the "working_directory" variable.

 If you want a customised dictionary: